Skip to content

 Detecting connection loss#

-For long-running applications which must handle the loss of connections, the onclose() method must be used to handle connection loss events.
-The recommended approach is to then re-create a connection after some time interval.
+When not using observe_connection, long-running applications that must handle the loss of connections should use the onclose() method to handle connection close events and re-create a connection after some time interval.

 Note